obycode/DSCAlarmSmartThings/README.md

 Before programming the Arduino board you will need to modify the HomeAlarm.ino file with your pin code, otherwise arming and disarming will not work.

+Also, when programming the Arduino, be sure to select the Arduino Mega board under /Tools/Board menu.

 A few pictures of the hardware can be found in the repository.

 Setup of the custom device type